EutechCybernetic/lucy-pro-documentation/bulkloading.md

 ## Downloading Empty Templates
 It's a good idea to make it possible to download an empty excel sheet  that acts as a template for filling data.
 That will help guide your user towards filling the sheet in the correct way.
 The bulk-import screen has a sidebar link to downlaod an empty template.
-When the link is clicked, an action called code/DownloadBulkTemplate will be called in your model.
+When the link is clicked, an action called `DownloadBulkTemplate` will be called in your model.
 You should then create an excel sheet and return it as binary data.

-To generate the excel sheet, use the [genexcel](genexcel) function inside a javascript block.
+To generate the excel sheet, use the [generateExcelSheet(columns, items)](es6javascript.rst#genexcel) function inside a javascript block.

-Use a [actionbinaryoutput-ref](actionbinaryoutput-ref) block to return the data back.
+Use a [Binary Output](block-source.raw.rst#actionbinaryoutput-ref) block to return the data back.

-See [binarydata](binarydata) for more information on working with binary data.
+See [Working with Binary Data](datatypes.rst#binarydata) for more information on working with binary data.

 <a name='multipleimports'></a>